 The workshop sessions result in commissioning one of the composers to write a new work, to be premiered by one of the members of the Tenso network.

-Until now, five editions have been organized, which resulted in the following awards:
+Until now, seven editions have been organized, which resulted in the following awards:

 Winner of the Tenso Young Composers Award 2016: Aftab Darvishi.